influxdata/docs-v2/content/influxdb/v2.0/query-data/execute-queries/data-explorer.md

 ---
 title: Query in Data Explorer
 description: Use the Data Explorer in the InfluxDB UI to query data.
+description: >
+  Query your data in the InfluxDB user interface (UI) Data Explorer.
 aliases: /influxdb/v2.0/visualize-data/explore-metrics/
 weight: 201
 menu: